nyinyithann/SeqJS/api.md

 console.log(emptySeq.toArray());
 // => []
 ```
-<h3>every(predicate) ⇒ Seq</h3>
+<h3> exists(predicate) ⇒ Seq </h3>
-Tests if all elements of the sequence satisfy the given predicate.
+Tests if at least one element in the sequence passes the test implemented by the provided function.

 **Returns**: <code>boolean</code> - true if the callback function returns a truthy value for at least one element in the sequence.
 Otherwise, false.
 **Throws**:

-- If the source sequence is null or undefined; or predicate is a generator function or not a function.
+- If the source sequence is null or undefined when invoke via call/apply/bind; or predicate is a generator function or not a function.

 | Param | Type | Description |